skycoin/hardware-wallet-go/cmd/cli/README.md

 All commands accept `--deviceType` option.
 Supported values are `USB` and `EMULATOR`.

+### Internal entropy

+There are two kinds of internal entropy, [`getRawEntropy`](#get-raw-entropy) and `getRawEntropy`(#get-mixed-entropy).
+The difference between this two are that raw entropy comes from a random buffer function that uses a peripheral device under the hood, in the other hand the mixed entropy comes from a salted entropy source as described in [this FAQ](https://github.com/skycoin/hardware-wallet/blob/develop/FAQ.md#random-source).

 ### Apply settings

 Configure device with settings such as: using passphrase, configuring label, setting device language